puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `profile_name`

 The name of the profile that this service runs.
 Defaults to the resource's title.

 Example: `PROFILE_APP_01`

 ##### `user`

 The user to execute the service commands with.
 For example, the `startNode.sh` script.

 Defaults to `root`.
 Typically, the user will match whatever user "owns" the instance.
 Refer to the `user` parameter for the `websphere_application_server::profile::appserver` and `websphere_application_server::profile::dmgr` types.

 ##### `ensure`

 Specifies the state of the service.
-Valid values are `running` and `stopped`
+Valid values are `running` and `stopped`.

-Defaults to `running`
+Defaults to `running`.

 ##### `start`